benjamin-colussi/cs488finalproject/README.md

 * is this where multiple importance sampling comes in?

 * how to model the light itself accurately? we use wattage but im confused ...
-* should it fall off at distance increases?
+* should it fall off at distance increases? or is this accounted for by geometry term? then what is L_e?

-* a little stumped on perfect reflection ...

 * what is the reason for passing by reference? is it to not overflow?
+* multiplying by 1 / something

 * is the method in the lecture slides better than disk method and malley in pbr for drawing cosine weighted samples?

-* when drawing "samples" are we referring to drawing "paths" or "next vertices or directions" ???
+* when drawing "samples" are we referring to drawing "paths" or "next vertices or directions" ? because if we are drawing samples, then we need to divide by the total product of pdfs? wouldnt this need to be adjusted by some correlation? the paths are no longer independent ...
-* because when we are "sampling" to estimate the integral, we are technically drawing samples from surface area or solid angle
-* in order to estimate the integrand, which
 * we are sampling these paths, and technically as we sample an additional vertex, we are sampling an entirely new path, which is our method of incrementally building the paths
 * im trying to understand how the sampling methods align with the mathematics fo the integral

-* what the eff is f
+* what is f and L and the BSDF

-* how to get realistic lighting in cornell box? always too bright ...
+* how to get realistic lighting in cornell box? always too bright ... calculating strength of light wrong? or maybe has to do with my MIS weighting

-* if i am sampling a point on the surface of the sphere, am i using surface area formulation or solid angle?
+* if i am sampling a point on the surface of the sphere, am i using surface area formulation or solid angle? can i use the same method to draw solid angle as drawing points on sphere? should i be using conic sampling to get a direction towards sphere area lights?

+* NEE: should i be keeping track of total paths and dividing by the whole thing at the end for each pixel?

 ###### ###### ###### ###### ###### ###### ###### ###### ###### ######